Narcissism and Infidelity

 In other words, this same Dark Triad is often found in Involved Partners, as well as Mate Poachers.

-Researchers discovered that subjects who score high on the Dark Triad employ an opportunistic mating strategy which is inherently unfaithful and strategic.
+Researchers discovered that subjects who score high on the Dark Triad employ an opportunistic mating strategy, which is inherently unfaithful and strategic.
 Narcissists in therapy are keenly sensitive to micro-expressions that might betray the frustration many therapists feel when dealing with their client’s narcissistic impenetrability and moral labyrinths.

 Haslam & Montrose (2015) found that women are more attracted to narcissistic men because of the resources and status they may bestow.
-This is despite the fact that these same men will lack commitment and will stray.
-This research may not be PC, but it is solid.
+This is even though these same men will lack commitment and will stray.
+This research may not be PC, but it is reliable.

-Men who score highly on narcissism are in turn, highly attracted to potential mates who are attracted to them, soothe their egos, and have a caring and connected stance.
+Men who score highly on narcissism are, in turn, highly attracted to potential mates who are attracted to them, soothe their egos, and have a caring and connected stance.
 Then they do whatever the hell they want.